 It depends.
 (Of course.)
 The short answer is: Not only don't we know, we can't know.
 The long answer uses the word "however" a lot.

-Shared hosting has a well-earned reputation for volatility, due to the fact that you are sharing resources with other people and neither you nor we know from moment to moment what they or the visitors to their site are going to do.
-However, the most common causes of downtime for member sites are specific to the particular site affected (misconfigured DNS, an expired domain, runaway scripts, letting your prepaid account run out of funds are much more likely to cause downtime than a service failure.
+Shared hosting has a well-earned reputation for volatility.
+You're sharing resources with other people.
+Who knows what they or the visitors to their sites are about to do?
+However, the most common causes of downtime are specific to the affected site.
+An expired domain, runaway scripts, or running out of funds are much more likely to cause downtime than a service failure.

-We find that when people ask us about uptime, they are expecting us to give them a magic number with a certain quantity of nines in it that represents what fraction of the time our service is available.
-However, our service is sufficiently varied and complex that offering such a number would be disingenuous, especially since we host a large number of sites and they don't all move in lock-step; one person's downtime might not affect someone else.
+We find that when people ask about uptime, they expect a magic number with a certain quantity of nines in it.
+That number allegedly represents the fraction of the time our service is available.
+However, the availability of "the service" depends on the definition of "the service."
+We host a large number of sites and they don't all move in lock-step.
+One person's downtime might not affect anyone else.

-It would be very easy (and blatantly dishonest) for us to pick an arbitrary metric that would allow us to claim 100% uptime, or any number of nines we want.
-But, likewise, for any sufficiently large cluster of computers, something somewhere is always offline for maintenance, so we could probably make an argument for 0% uptime.
+It would be easy (and blatantly dishonest) to pick an arbitrary definition that would allow us to claim 100% uptime, or any number of nines we want.
+Likewise, with enough hardware, something is always offline for maintenance.
+So we could make an argument for 0% uptime.
 (Though we prefer not to.)
 In the rare case where a production server crashes, it usually affects a small percentage of our members' sites for a few minutes.
 Sites move back and forth, servers go up and down, and most of it happens without any visible effect.
-Even when a production server crashes (which does happen from time to time) it typically affects only a relatively small percentage over our members' sites, and usually only for a few minutes.

 At many providers, your site is 100% dependent on the availability of a single physical server.
 If it fails, you're out of luck.
 Our clustered approach provides resiliency against many types of hardware problems.
-However, we do develop and maintain our own clustering software, so occasionally something incredibly weird may happen here that never would have or could have happened anywhere else.
+However, we do develop and maintain our own clustering software.
+Occasionally something incredibly weird may happen here that would (or could) never happen anywhere else.
 Such events are rare, but not without precedent.